Ratua I: Healthcare

 In 2014, Ratua I CD Block had 1 rural hospital, 1 block primary health centre and 2 primary health centres, with total 80 beds and 9 doctors (excluding private bodies).
-It had 36 family welfare subcentres.
-5,652 patients were treated indoor and 227,686 patients were treated outdoor in the hospitals, health centres and subcentres of the CD Block.
+It had 36 family welfare sub centres.
+5,652 patients were treated indoor and 227,686 patients were treated outdoor in the hospitals, health centres and sub centres of the CD Block.

-Ratua Rural Hospital at Ratua (with 30 beds) is the main medical facility in Ratua I CD Block.
-There are primary health centres at Debipur (with 10 beds), Mahanandatola (with 10 beds) and Samsi (with 10 beds).
+Ratua Rural Hospital at Ratua (with 35 beds) is the main medical facility in Ratua I CD Block.
+There are primary health centres at Debipur (with 10 beds), Mahananda Tola (with 10 beds) and Samsi (with 10 beds).

 The Arsenic free water supply plant is situated at Kahala under Ratua-I block.
 The biggest development of Kahala is Arsenic free water project which is over Ganga river.